ibm-cloud-docs/activity-tracker/ibm-internal-only/event_definition.md

 To check the **platform_service** name, check the service name displayed that is displayed in the IBM section for your events.
 It should be set to the name of your service.

-To engage the AT tema to review your service's AT event prior to One Cloud badging, you must open an issue in the following git repo: [AT repo](https://github.ibm.com/activity-tracker/customer-issues/issues).
+To engage the AT team to review your service's AT event prior to One Cloud badging, you must open an issue in the following git repo: [AT repo](https://github.ibm.com/activity-tracker/customer-issues/issues).
 Select the issue type `AT review`.
 {: important}